tburmeister/pyneural/README.md

 intermediate layer of 400 nodes:
 `nn = pyneural.NeuralNet([784, 400, 10])`

-Train the network over 5 iterations of the training set with an alpha (gradient descent coefficient) of 0.01, an L2 penalty of 0.0, and a decay multiplier of 1.0 (meaning alpha does not decrease with each iteration):
+Train the network over 5 iterations of the training set with a mini-batch size of 100, an alpha (gradient descent coefficient) of 0.01, an L2 penalty of 0.0, and a decay multiplier of 1.0 (meaning alpha does not decrease with each iteration):
-`nn.train(features, labels, 5, 0.01, 0.0, 1.0)`
+`nn.train(features, labels, 5, 100, 0.01, 0.0, 1.0)`

 Get the predicted classes/labels:
 `prediction = nn.predict_label(features)`